Web Analytics for Developers: API-First, Privacy-First

 Which Tool Should You Choose?

-The right analytics tool for your dev team depends on the scope of what you need to track and how much infrastructure you want to manage:
+The right analytics tool for your dev team depends on the scope of what you need to track and how much infrastructure you want to manage.

-- Choose Copper Analytics if you want the fastest path to working analytics with a full API, AI crawler visibility, Web Vitals, and data export — all without managing infrastructure.
+Fastest path to working analytics with a full API, AI crawler visibility, Web Vitals, and data export — all without managing infrastructure.
 The free tier makes it zero-risk for side projects and startups.

-- Choose Plausible if open source and self-hosting are non-negotiable.
+Open source and self-hosting are non-negotiable.
 The sub-1 KB script is the smallest available, and the Stats API covers the most common web analytics queries.

-- Choose PostHog if you need product analytics alongside web analytics — funnels, retention, feature flags, and session recordings in one platform.
+You need product analytics alongside web analytics — funnels, retention, feature flags, and session recordings in one platform.
 Accept the larger script size as the cost of a full-featured product suite.

 For most developer teams building websites, blogs, documentation sites, or SaaS marketing pages, a lightweight web analytics tool (Copper Analytics, Plausible, or Umami) is the right fit.
 PostHog enters the picture when you cross the line from “I want to know my traffic” to “I want to understand in-product user behavior.”